rocky-linux/documentation/docs/gemstones/containers/docker.md

 sudo dnf -y install docker-ce docker-ce-cli containerd.io docker-compose-plugin
 ```

-## Start and enable the systemd docker service (dockerd)
+## Start and enable the systemd `docker` service (dockerd)

-Use the `systemctl` utility to configure the dockerd daemon to automatically startup with the next system reboot and simultaneously start it for the current session.
+Use the `systemctl` utility to configure the `docker` daemon to automatically startup with the next system reboot and simultaneously start it for the current session.
 Type:

 ```
 sudo systemctl --now enable docker